makarovangelika/reddit-client/README.md

-# Getting Started with Create React App
+# Reddit client
+This React web application uses the Reddit API to allow users to view and search posts and comments provided by the API.\
+This project was built to practice working with **React**, **React router** and **Redux**.
+## Usage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

-## Available Scripts
+This project was deployed using Netlify [here](https://client-reddit.netlify.app/).

 In the project directory, you can run: